novika-lang/novika/README.md

 ## Pros/cons

-It so happens that I have been writing Novika code from time to time, so here's what I can say.
+It so happens that I am writing Novika code from time to time, so here's what I can say.

 ### Pros